-8.3 Existing process
+8.2 Existing process

-Importantly, there are four key agencies who receive large amounts of requests for personal information (DoJ, DECYP, DPFEM, and DoH).
-Three of these agencies are represented on the RTI Uplift Project Steering Committee.
-The RTI Uplift Project team acknowledges that these agencies have different experiences with the PIP Act and is committed to taking these different experiences into account when addressing the interaction between the PIP Act and the RTI Act.
+Importantly, there are four key agencies who receive large amounts of requests for personal information (DoJ, DECYP, DPFEM, and DoH)..
+The RTI Uplift Project team acknowledges that these agencies have different experiences with the PIP Act compared to others and that these experiences are important for any reform in this space.